 5 - What about the risks I face getting to and from work?

-Both VTHC and the RTBU called upon the Government to make it mandatory for passengers to wear masks on public transport - the announcement of July 19 that everyone over the age of 12 wear a face covering when leaving the home now means that everyone on public transport or in taxis or other hire vehicles must be wearing masks.
+Wearing masks on public transport and in commercial passenger vehicles is mandatory.
 The same applies to people waiting in queues, on platforms and so on.
 The masks should not be removed once someone alights from a bus, tram, train or hire car.